CryptoSpaceStudios/REToolbox/content/_index.md

   features:
   - name: "Seller Net Calculator"
     icon: "/images/calculator.svg"
-    content: "Instantly calculate how much more a seller can benefit from selling to you"
+    content: "Instantly calculate how much more a seller can benefit from selling to an Real Estate Investor vs Selling on the MLS Traditionally"
     link: "/sellernetcalc"
   - name: "MOA Calculator"
     icon: "/images/calculator1.svg"
     link: "/mao"
-    content: "Quickly and Accurately analyze properties to help you find your Maximum Allowable faster"
+    content: "Quickly and Accurately analyze properties to help you find your Maximum Allowable Offer (MAO) in an instant"
   - name: "ROI Calculator"
     icon: "/images/user-clock.svg"
     link: "/#"